nf-me/project1/README.md

 References to relevant research articles and sources are provided for further reading and citation.

-- Alpass, F., Flett, R., Humphries, S., Massey, C., Morriss, S., & Long, N. (2004).
-Stress in Dairy Farming and the Adoption of New Technology.
-International Journal Of Stress Management, 11(3), 270-281.
 - Ang, H. (2010).
 Occupational stress among the New Zealand farmers: A review.
 Labour, Employment And Work In New Zealand.
 - Åkerstedt, T., Kecklund, G., & Axelsson, J. (2007).
 Impaired sleep after bedtime stress and worries.
 Biological Psychology, 76(3), 170-173.
-- Bakker, A., & Demerouti, E. (2007).
-The Job Demands‐Resources model: state of the art.
-Journal Of Managerial Psychology, 22(3), 309-328.
 - Bennett, K. (2016).
 An Exploratory Study of the effects of Stress and Fatigue on Irish Farm Safety (Higher Diploma).
 DBS School.
 - CDC.
 (2016).
 Morbidity and Mortality Weekly Report.
 Centres for Disease Control and Prevention.
 - Leonard, J. (2015).
 Stress Management in Farming in Ireland.
 Nuffield Ireland.